abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl describe pod deploy-example-<safe-pod-template-hash-<random>
 ```
-Look at the `Controlled By` field; it will contain a reference to the parent ReplicaSet, but not the parent Deployment.
+Look at the `Controlled By` field.
+It will contain a reference to the parent ReplicaSet, but not the parent Deployment.

 Now that the relationship from Deployment to ReplicaSet to Pod is understood.
 It is time to update the `deploy-example` and see an update in action.